yahoo/oss-guide/docs/resources/the-ospo.md

 nav_order: 1
 ---

-An open source program office (OSPO) helps developers at our company successfully use, contribute, and publish open source projects.
+An **Open Source Program Office (OSPO)** helps developers at our company successfully use, contribute, and publish open source projects.
 Typically OSPOs perform governance, management, support, and strategy consulting functions to support a company’s open source goals.
 Every company is different and their OSPOs differ too.
 We’ve been active participants of the [//TODO Group](https://todogroup.org/) and have benefited greatly from and contributed back to the shared body of work about OSPOs.
 You can read more about our collected works on [The Linux Foundation's Open Source Resources](https://www.linuxfoundation.org/resources/open-source-guides) page.

 Our OSPO focuses on in the following areas:
 * **Publication Review and Support** — We review projects and stage them for open source publication on a branded and managed GitHub organization.